IzC87/Ludo-Revamp/README.md

 - I immediatly decided to make a GUI for the game because I hate the console and because I think it's easier to see what's going on in a real GUI.
-This let me down a path where my WPF class and my GameEngine class Library had to communicate because I need to move tokens in Engine aswell ass graphically on the board.
+This let me down a path where my WPF class and my GameEngine class Library had to communicate because I need to move tokens in Engine aswell as graphically on the board.

 - Being able to play versus the computer was important to me aswell.
 Aswell as automating the movements for the computer.
 This ended up being pretty complex